jacknycz/nodal/src/AI-README.md

 ### AI/Agent Collaboration
 - If you're an AI agent or copilot, always check for existing layout and UX patterns before introducing new ones.
 Consistency is key!
+- When in doubt, prefer consistency with existing patterns over introducing new interaction paradigms.

 ---